Arlo and Janis by Jimmy Johnson for August 25, 2015

 17. Rcaf1

-wvrr about 9 years ago
+wvrr over 9 years ago

 He’s watching a British movie about breaking the sound barrier.
 The aircraft would start to vibrate as it approached the speed of sound and they refereed to that at ‘buffering’.
 Or was that buffiting?
 Have to go look.